vishnupriyan123/SentimentAnalysis/README.md

 # SentimentAnalysis
-Sentiment Analysis based on twitter tweets.
+Sentiment Analysis based on tweets.

 Tweet data collected in the dataset is analysed and cleaned.
 Tweets getd arranged in the csv file tweet-data.csv in such a way that